THE OAKLEIGH FOREST CIVIC ASSOCIATION, INC.

 - upon failure to maintain good standing because of non-payment of dues or assessments within the time designated in the By-Laws;

-- upon determination by the Board of Directors that any member has flagrantly or continuously acted contrary to the objectives and purposes of the Association or has deliberately violated the By-Laws and Rules of this Association or the operating rules of its standing committees as approved and promulgated by the Board of Directors; or
+- upon determination by the Board of Directors that any member has flagrantly or continuously acted contrary to the objectives and purposes of the Association or has deliberately violated the By-Laws and "Declaration of Restrictions" of this Association or the operating rules of its standing committees as approved and promulgated by the Board of Directors; or

 - when the member ceases to be a property owner or renter in Oakleigh Forest.